a-h/templ/docs/docs/05-server-side-rendering/03-htmx.md

 # HTMX

 https://htmx.org can be used to selectively replace content within a web page, instead of replacing the whole page in the browser.
-This avoids "full-page postbacks", where the whole of the browser window is updated when a button is clicked, and results in better user experience by reducing sreen "flicker", or losing scroll position.
+This avoids "full-page postbacks", where the whole of the browser window is updated when a button is clicked, and results in a better user experience by reducing screen "flicker", or losing scroll position.

 ## Usage